PhonologicalCorpusTools/SLPAA/docs/source/video_example.rst

 .. _github:

-Linking to a video we host on github (which gets autommatically uploaded to readthedocs)
+Linking to a video we host on github (which gets automatically uploaded to readthedocs)
 ====================================

-If we're hosting the video ourselves it can be embedded similarly to how we do images.
-Readthedocs seems to really want to display text, so you can either add alt text with a description of the video...
+If we're hosting the video ourselves and you try to embed it similarly to how we do images, you'll get a screenshot from the video, and a text string, both of which link to the video (which will play separately, not embedded in the doc).
+Readthedocs seems to really want to display text (if there's no alt text it will just display the link path) so you can either add alt text with a description of the video...

 .. code-block:: rst